Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 + qt6-tools
 + qt6-5compat

-The folllowing command can be copied and pasted for convenience on Arch-based systems:
+The following command can be copied and pasted for convenience on Arch-based systems:

 `sudo pacman -S qt6-svg qt6-webengine qt6-tools qt6-5compat`